zen-mod/ZEN/docs/modules_list.md

 When placed on a unit, sends the message from the unit over the selected channel.
 When not placed on a unit, sends the message from the HQ element of the selected side.

+## Configure Doors

+Opens the 3D door configuration UI on the attached or nearest building.

 ## Convoy Parameters

 Sets the convoy parameters (separation, speed, stay on road) of the attached land vehicle.